 Appointments and Messaging

-Most providers you have seen in the past two years at a participating Johns Hopkins Medicine facility will be listed.
+Most providers you have seen in the past three years at a participating Johns Hopkins Medicine facility will be listed.
 If your provider is not listed, contact the providerís office directly.

 You can cancel right up until the time of your scheduled appointment.
 However, in order to allow us to serve all of our patients as efficiently as possible, we request that you provide at least 24 hours notice if you cannot keep your appointment, and that you contact your providerís office directly by telephone if you need to cancel less than 24 hours in advance.
 Please follow the cancellations policies established by your provider.